 - Add the cooked bacon and top with the grated cheese.

-- Place in the oven and cook for 45 minutes to 1 hour.
+- Place it in the oven and cook for 45 minutes to 1 hour.

 Please Rate My Recipe Accordingly